pzqpzq/flat-learning/README.md

 Other codes related to large-scale models and dyn-training from scratch will be introduced in future releases.

-In the KasF directory, we will release a knowledge inference system based on flattened dynamics.
+In the KasF (Knowledge as Function) directory, we will release a knowledge inference system based on flattened dynamics.
 The relevant system (Albert+KasF) achieved first place in both single and multi-model categories in the CommonsenseQA leaderboard (https://www.tau-nlp.sites.tau.ac.il/csqa-leaderboard).